Emergency medical services: Transport-centered EMS

 The Anglo-American model is also known as "load and go" or "scoop and run".
 In this model, ambulances are staffed by paramedics and/or emergency medical technicians.
 They have specialized medical training, but not to the same level as a physician.
 In this model it is rare to find a physician actually working routinely in ambulances, although they may be deployed to major or complex cases.
 The physicians who work in EMS provide oversight for the work of the ambulance crews.
 This may include off-line medical control, where they devise protocols or 'standing orders' (procedures for treatment).
-This may also include on-line medical control, in which the physician is contacted to provide advice and authorization for various medical interventions.
+This may also include on-line medical control, in which the physician is contacted via radio or phone to provide advice and authorization for various medical interventions or for a patient's desire to refuse care.

-In some cases, such as in the UK, South Africa and Australia, a paramedic may be an autonomous health care professional, and does not require the permission of a physician to administer interventions or medications from an agreed list, and can perform roles such as suturing or prescribing medication to the patient.
+In some cases, such as in the UK, South Africa and Australia, a paramedic may be an autonomous medical professional, and does not require the permission of a physician to administer interventions or medications from an agreed list, and can perform roles such as suturing or prescribing medication to the patient.
 Recently "Telemedicine" has been making an appearance in ambulances.
 Similar to online medical control, this practice allows paramedics to remotely transmit data such as vital signs and 12 and 15 lead ECGs to the hospital from the field.
 This allows the emergency department to prepare to treat patients prior to their arrival.
 This is allowing lower level providers (Such as EMT-B) in the United States to utilize these advanced technologies and have the doctor interpret them, thus bringing rapid identification of rhythms to areas where paramedics are stretched thin.
 While most insurance companies only reimburse EMS providers for transporting patients to 911 receiving facilities (e.g. Emergency Departments),the Center to Medicare and Medicaid Services is in the process of evaluating a payment model to enable reimbursement for patients evaluated and treated on-scene.